-Performance Measure Aged Care Quality Standard 1.1 Key organisational documents such as commitment statements, strategic plans and polices demonstrate a commitment to inclusive service provision.
+Inclusive Service Standards Performance Measure Aged Care Quality Standard 1.1 Key organisational documents such as commitment statements, strategic plans and policies demonstrate a commitment to inclusive service provision.
+Standard 1: Consumer dignity and choice 1 (3) (a) Each consumer is treated with dignity and respect, with their identity, culture and diversity valued.
+1 (3) (b) Care and services are culturally safe.
 Standard 8: Organisational governance 8 (3) (b) The organisation's governing body promotes a culture of safe, inclusive and quality care and services and is accountable for their delivery.
 1.2 The organisation's commitment to inclusive service provision is promoted to all key stakeholders.
+Standard 1: Consumer dignity and choice 1 (3) (a) Each consumer is treated with dignity and respect, with their identity, culture and diversity valued.
+1 (3) (b) Care and services are culturally safe.
 Standard 8: Organisational governance 8 (3) (b) The organisation's governing body promotes a culture of safe, inclusive and quality care and services and is accountable for their delivery.
 1.3 Quality and continuous improvement processes include the monitoring of inclusive service strategies.
+Standard 1: Consumer dignity and choice 1 (3) (a) Each consumer is treated with dignity and respect, with their identity, culture and diversity valued.
+1 (3) (b) Care and services are culturally safe.
 Standard 8: Organisational governance 8 (3) (b) The organisation's governing body promotes a culture of safe, inclusive and quality care and services and is accountable for their delivery.
 1.4 The organisation identifies key roles and responsibilities which drive and promote inclusive service provision.
-Standard 8: Organisational governance 8 (3) (c) Effective organisation wide governance systems 1.5 Service provision procedures reflect an inclusive service approach Standard 1: Consumer dignity and choice 1 (3) (a) Each consumer is treated with dignity and respect, with their identity, culture and diversity valued.
+Standard 1: Consumer dignity and choice 1 (3) (a) Each consumer is treated with dignity and respect, with their identity, culture and diversity valued.
 1 (3) (b) Care and services are culturally safe.
-Standard 2: Ongoing assessment and planning with consumers 2 (3) (b) Assessment and planning identifies and addresses the consumer's current needs, goals and preferences, including advance care planning and end of life planning if the consumer wishes 2 (3) (c) Assessment and planning: (i) is based on ongoing partnership with the consumer and others that the consumer wishes to involve in assessment, planning and review of the consumer's care and services; and (ii) includes other organisations, and individuals and providers of other care and services, that are involved in the care of the consumer Standard 4: Services and supports for daily living 4 (3) (a) Each consumer gets safe and effective services and supports for daily living that meet the consumer's needs, goals and preferences and optimise their independence, health, well-being and quality of life.
-1.6 The organisation's printed and online collateral is reflective of a commitment to delivering services in an inclusive way.
-Standard 8: Organisational governance 8 (3) (b) The organisation's governing body promotes a culture of safe, inclusive and quality care and services and is accountable for their delivery.
-2.1 The organisation undertakes an analysis of strengths, gaps, capabilities and readiness to implement and maintain an inclusive approach to service delivery.
-Standard 8: Organisational governance 8 (3) (b) The organisation's governing body promotes a culture of safe, inclusive and quality care and services and is accountable for their delivery.
-8 (3) (c) Effective organisation wide governance systems 2.2 Stakeholder consultation processes include and facilitate consultation with special needs groups.
-Standard 6: Feedback and complaints 6 (3) (b) Consumers are made aware of and have access to advocates, language services and other methods for raising and resolving complaints.
-6 (3) (d) Feedback and complaints are reviewed and used to improve the quality of care and services.
-2.3 The organisation has mechanisms for identifying and removing barriers that consumers from special needs groups may experience in accessing services (e.g. language barriers, lack of information, physical barriers and affordability).
-Standard 1: Consumer dignity and choice 1 (3) (c) Each consumer is supported to exercise choice and independence.
+Standard 8: Organisational governance 8 (3) (c) Effective organisation wide governance systems.
+1.5 Service provision procedures reflect an inclusive service approach Standard 1: Consumer dignity and choice 1 (3) (a) Each consumer is treated with dignity and respect, with their identity, culture and diversity valued.
+1 (3) (b) Care and services are culturally safe.
+Standard 2: Ongoing assessment and planning with consumers 2 (3) (B) Assessment and planning identifies and addresses the consumer's current needs, goals and preferences, including advanced care planning and end of life planning if the consumer wishes.
+Standard 3: Personal care and clinical care 3 (3) (c) The needs, goals and preferences of consumers nearing the end of life are recognised and addressed, their comfort maximised and their dignity preserved.
+Standard 4: Services and supports for daily living 4 (3) (a) Each consumer gets safe and effective services and supports for daily living that meet the consumer's needs, goals and preferences and optimize their independence, health, well-being and quality of life.
+Standard 5: Organisation's service environment 5 (3) (a) The service environment is welcoming and easy to understand, and optimises each consumer's sense of belonging, independence, interaction and function.